Back to Christendom and the Monarchies

 "I have set before thee life and death, blessing and cursing." - Deuteronomy 30:19

 The fall of Christian monarchies was not a single event.
 It was a long process of doctrinal erosion, moral decay, and political revolution.
-This history matters because today's ecclesial crisis follows similar patterns: detached from truth collapses from within.
+This history matters because the ecclesial crisis of the present follows similar laws: detached from truth eventually collapses from within.

 Scripture repeatedly judges rulers by fidelity.[1]

-The biblical pattern is clear: when no longer serves truth, social and spiritual fragmentation follows.
+The biblical pattern is clear: when ceases to serve truth, social and spiritual fragmentation follow.

-rejects both absolutism and revolutionary anarchy. is a stewardship under God.
+rejects both absolutism and revolutionary anarchy. is stewardship under God.

 From the late medieval period through modern revolutions, Christian polities were increasingly severed from 's moral framework.
-Protestant rupture, Enlightenment rationalism, and anti-clerical revolutions accelerated this collapse.
+Protestant rupture, Enlightenment rationalism, and anti-clerical revolutions accelerated the collapse.

 Once Christ's kingship was denied in principle, law became negotiable, family weakened, and worship was pushed into private life.